Vicki Jo Crockett

 Vicki’s funeral will be held Saturday, September 21 at the LDS Danville Stake Center at 655 Old Orchard Drive, Danville, CA. Viewing from 9:00 -10:00 am with funeral services following at 10:30 am..
 Interment at the Oakmont Cemetery.

-To send flowers to Vicki's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vicki Jo Crockett, please visit our floral store.